 A website by students, for students

 1 in 4 of us will experience some kind of mental health problem in our lifetime.
 1 in 10 will experience depression, or anxiety with depression, in any one year.
 This statistic holds true for students and young people, who are at even greater risk than the general population.
 Depression is one of the biggest dangers facing young people today – suicide is the biggest killer of young men under 35 in the UK.

 Students Against Depression is a website offering advice, information, guidance and resources to those affected by low mood, depression and suicidal thinking.
 Alongside clinically-validated information and resources it presents the experiences, strategies and advice of students themselves – after all, who better to speak to their peers about how depression can be overcome?

 The Charlie Waller Memorial Trust

-The Charlie Waller Memorial Trust, which established the site in 2005, is responsible for the day-to-day running of the Students Against Depression campaign.
+The Charlie Waller Memorial Trust, who established the site in 2005, is responsible for the day-to-day running of the Students Against Depression campaign.

 Student Minds and Students Against Depression last year collaborated to produce Positive Minds, a six-week course designed to give students the skills they need to keep low mood at bay.
 You can find out more about their work by visiting www.studentminds.org.uk

 The Philosophy of Students Against Depression

 At Students Against Depression, we acknowledge the devastating impact that depression can have on those experiencing it, as well as on their friends, family and supporters.
 We view depression holistically, realising that every aspect of a person’s experience of life has the potential to be affected, including at a relational, social, professional, functional and existential level.
 We acknowledge that depression kills people, but believe that with the right approach, it can be combated.
 We believe there is hope.

 Believing in the Potential for Change